Green Tea Antioxidants Fight Arthritis...............(I have been taking

 destruction of cartilage and bone.

-Mice used in the Cleveland study were fed either plain water or water
+study were fed either plain water or water

 enriched with green tea polyphenols, with dosages roughly equivalent to